 The brand: Danish skin cosmetician Ole Henriksen has been a staple on the skincare scene since the early ‘80s, when he opened a skin spa in West Hollywood and launched his product line so that people could enjoy spa-like results at home.
 For Henriksen, it’s all about creating healthy, glowing skin (fans refer to it as te Ole Glow), and the products all speak to that mission.

 The hero product: Banana Bright Eye Cream was inspired by color-correcting banana powder, a yellow powder makeup artists often rely on to counteract dark circles.
 As such, it has a subtle yellow tint to do exactly that, along with vitamin C and collagen for anti-aging effects.
 Plus, it also layers beautifully under makeup, a must for any eye cream you’re going to be applying in the AM.

 The brand: Arguably one of the most iconic beauty brands of all time, Estée Lauder has been a go-to for generations of women.
 Started in 1946 with just four skincare products, it’s now one of the biggest beauty companies out there, consistently innovating while still remaining true to the brand’s heritage.

 The hero product: Advanced Night Repair Eye Supercharged Complex is a must-have, addressing any and every eye concern.
-It hydrates for up to 24 hours, brightens dark circles in three weeks, tamps down puffiness and lines, and boasts a protective anti-pollution complex.
-And all of that in a lightweight texture that absorbs lighting fast.
+Its formula is designed to hydrate for up to 24 hours, brighten dark circles in three weeks, and tamp down puffiness and lines.
+Plus, it has a lightweight texture that absorbs lightning-fast.